Unity-Technologies/Unity.Mathematics/readme.md

 Mainly for the reason mentioned above, `System.Numerics.Vectors` is in many ways similar to our previous Vector library (more object oriented than graphics programming oriented).
 Also the fact that our `burst` compiler is able to recognize a lot more patterns for SIMD types and math intrinsics makes it easier to work with a dedicated API that reflects this ability.

+### Naming convention

+In C# `int` and `float` are considered builtin types. `burst` extends this set of bultin types to also include vectors, matrices and quaternions.
+These types are bultin in the sense that `burst` knows about them and is be able to generate better code using these types than what would be possible with equivalent code using custom types.

+To signify that these types are bultin their type names in all lower case.
+The operators on these bultin types found in `Unity.Mathematics.math` are considered intrinsics and are thus always in lower case.

+There are no plans to extend the set of intrinsic types beyond the current set of vectors (`typeN`), matrices (`typeNxN`) and quaternions (`quaternion`).

+This convention has the added benefit of making the library highly compatible with shader code and makes porting or sharing code between the two almost frictionless.

 ### Why can't we send a PR yet?